projectgamayun/GamayunCorporation/index.md

 ### The Gamayun is a creature from Slavic mythology that has access to all knowledge.

-#### The Gamayun Corporation is a 501(c)(3) non-profit focused on leveraging security research and history in order to serve the public good.

 ***

 #### Why does the world need Gamayun in the first place?